Colon cancer care at HonorHealth

 Surgery is often the first step in the treatment of earlier stages of colon cancer.
 During surgery, your doctor removes the piece of the colon that contains the cancer as well as surrounding tissues to make sure that the cancer has not spread to other organs or areas of the body.

 Chemotherapy may be required after surgery, especially if the cancer has spread.
-Chemo can decrease the chance of the cancer recurring.
+Chemo can decrease the chance of your cancer recurring.

 How can you decrease your risk for colorectal cancer?

-Almost 50 percent of colorectal cancers can be prevented.
+Almost half of colorectal cancers can be prevented.
 What can you do to prevent colon cancer or decrease your risk of forming polyps?

-- Get screened at age 50 and every 10 years thereafter.
+- Get screened at age 45 and every 10 years after

-- If you’re diabetic, control the condition; diabetic patients have a higher risk of colon polyps.
+- Control your blood sugars if you’re diabetic, since diabetic patients have a higher risk of colon polyps

 If you’re 50 to 59 years old, with a life expectancy of at least 10 years and not at an increased risk for bleeding, the U.S. Preventive Services Task Force recommends daily low-dose aspirin for primary prevention of colorectal cancer.

-HonorHealth also provides an expert panel, made up of gastroenterologists, colorectal surgeons, oncologists, radiologists, pathologists and nurses.
-The panel meets monthly to discuss challenging cases.
-This Colorectal Tumor Site Strategy Group promotes the discussion of cases to benefit patient care.
+HonorHealth also offers a Colorectal Tumor Site Strategy Group, made up of gastroenterologists, colorectal surgeons, oncologists, radiologists, pathologists and nurses who meet monthly to discuss challenging cases and benefit patient care.

-In addition to cancer treatment, the HonorHealth Virginia G. Piper Cancer Care Network offers patient support services including individual nutritional counseling; cooking classes; exercise and mind, body, spirit programs; and community events and screenings.
+In addition to cancer treatment, HonorHealth Virginia G. Piper Cancer Care Network offers patient support services such as individual nutritional counseling, genetic counseling and more.